Reichsbund jüdischer Frontsoldaten: Ideology

 As a war veterans group, the Reichsbund jüdischer Frontsoldaten believed that Jewish war veterans should be honored alongside non-Jewish war veterans from World War I. Throughout the organization's existence, even when the Nazis were in power, the RjF firmly believed in their rights to live in an integrated German society because Jewish citizens had fought and died for Germany.
 Compared to similar veteran groups at the time, the Reichsbund jüdischer Frontsoldaten generally upheld German-nationalist and anti-Zionist ideals.
-However, the political makeup of the RjF is also widely varied, with both right- and left-leaning members.
-This makeup leads to a complicated organization in regard to political action.
+However, the political makeup of the RjF was also widely varied, with both right- and left-leaning members.
+This makeup led to a complicated organization in regard to political action.
 Some members and aspects of the RjF were Zionist in orientation, while others were merely dedicated to the advancement of former German Jewish Soldiers.
 Because of these differing political orientations, they had members with political beliefs ranging from communism and socialism to right-leaning views in line with German society at the time.

-The Reichsbund regarded the German Reich as the mother country of all German Jews.The RjF also advocated for the integration of the Jewish people into German society.
+The Reichsbund regarded the German Reich as the mother country of all German Jews.
+The RjF also advocated for the integration of the Jewish people into German society.

 The group stated: "The RJF sees the basis of its work as complete allegiance to the German homeland.
 It does not have any goal or desire outside of this German homeland, and sharply rejects any movement which wishes to bring us German Jews to a position of outsiders in relation to this German homeland."